NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 Create an SSH Key
 -------------------

-You must upload a key pair to Jetstream before creating your instance so that you can log in to it, as password-based logins are disabled on Jetstream2.
+You must upload a public SSH key to Jetstream2 before creating your instance.
+Jetstream2 injects that public key into the instance's default user account, and you will need to provide the matching private SSH key to log in to the instance.
 If you are not familiar with "SSH key pairs", you should `read about them<https://cvw.cac.cornell.edu/jetstream/keys/about-keys>`_ before continuing.